 Douthwaite says including students in her work through projects such as this is a priority for her as both a scholar and a teacher.
 “The collaboration we have undertaken this summer has been energizing and, I think, has opened the students’ eyes to some new avenues for professional development where they will be able to use their expertise in the future.”

 Malewitz, a senior double majoring in French and Arabic studies, says her work on the project was an invaluable educational experience that helped her fine-tune her language skills.

 “This was the first time I had ever done any translating,” she says.
 “Usually in language classes, we focus on producing our own language.
 I found this project enhanced my vocabulary both in words I had never seen before and in thinking about the shades of meaning of words I already know.
 The challenge of conveying exactly what the author meant was really enriching.”

-The students have also been able to get involved in other aspects of the exhibit, from choosing the artwork and texts that will be displayed to designing the layout of the room, says Wester, a 2011 Notre Dame graduate who completed her undergraduate degree in French and psychology and is now working toward a master’s in French at the University.
+The students have also been able to get involved in other aspects of the exhibit, from choosing the artwork and texts that will be displayed to designing the layout of the room, says Wester ‘11, who completed her undergraduate degree in French and psychology and is now working toward a master’s in French at Notre Dame.

 Wester says she was particularly eager to get involved with the project because it built on her previous humanitarian work as a volunteer document translator for francophone refugees at Freedom House in Detroit.

 “First of all, I hope that visitors learn to appreciate their own living conditions after viewing the miserable situations that the people in DIGNITÉ are subjected to,” Wester says.
 “Secondly, I’d like people to recognize that these terrible conditions still exist throughout the world.
 Making the Notre Dame and South Bend community aware of these injustices is one of the most important things this exhibit can do.”